 Home equity loan

 Home equity loans tend to have lower interest rates than credit cards and personal loans, since they’re secured by your home.
-The downside is that your home is at risk of foreclosure if you default on your loan.
+The downside is that your home is at risk of foreclosure if you default on the loan.

 Home equity line of credit

 A home equity line of credit (HELOC) is a home equity loan that acts as a revolving line of credit.
 Like a credit card, a HELOC allows you to withdraw funds as needed with a variable interest rate.
 A HELOC also taps into your home’s existing equity, so the amount that you can borrow is dependent on the equity you have in your home.